 And, if that review is positive, then you have the answer you want (and hope for) to both the Loyalty Question and the Evangelist Question.
 A positive review means the customer will be willing to return.

-Today is an era of communication that is different than even just a few years ago.
+Today is an era of communication different from just a few years ago.
 Social media channels have become the norm.
-People will “talk” on these channels, sharing their experiences with others, in both private and public forums.
-There is no way around it, so why not embrace it.
+People will “talk” on these channels, sharing their experiences with others in both private and public forums.
+There is no way around it, so why not embrace it?
 Create a customer experience that is so good that it makes your customers want to share their experiences with others.
-The benefit falls under the category of Word-of-Mouth marketing, where your customers evangelize on your behalf, creating credible social proof that someone should want to do business with you.
+The benefit falls under the category of Word-of-Mouth marketing, where your customers evangelize on your behalf, creating a credible social proof that someone should want to do business with you.

 (Copyright ©MMXII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA

 Legal Information | Sitemap Legap

 Site by: digitalONDA